38 Comments

 Terry Rossi's avatar

-It is quite unfortunately, related to the last local election, that there was not a different outcome in at least one, maybe two, in Wards 1, 2, 8 9, 10, and 12, so we are just OFF one or two.
+It is quite unfortunately, related to the last local election, that there was not a different outcome in at least one, maybe two of the Wards, 1, 2, 8 9, 10, and 12, so we are just OFF one or two.

-If the goal of members of the DSA is to disrupt, and ultimately break a city, whether through its work to demonstrate that capitalism does not work and that maintaining armed law enforcement and separating certain people from society is wrong and unnecessary, these DSA inherents are developing EXACTLY what they wanted, and why they got on the council of a city like Mpls.
+If the goal of members of the DSA is to disrupt, and ultimately break a city, whether through its work to demonstrate that capitalism does not work and that maintaining armed law enforcement and separating certain people from society is wrong and unnecessary, these DSA adherents are developing EXACTLY what they wanted, and why they got on the council in a city like Mpls.

-Nothing this faction has done has been helpful for business, and our the tax base.
-We see clearly by their vigorous attempts to destabilize the MPD, which requires them to do damage to anything OR anyone connected to law enforcement, that they are involved in activities that work for THEM, and their cause.
+Nothing this faction has done has been helpful for business and our the tax base.
+We see clearly, by their vigorous attempts to destabilize the MPD, which requires them to do damage to anything OR anyone connected to law enforcement, that they are involved in the activities that work for THEM, and their cause.

 Right about now, hard not to thoroughly ENVY the people of St Paul in having only 7 council members, all of which are part time.